numbats/learnr/slides/chapter1_01_windows.md

 ![Install R windows](chapter1/cran_windows_5.png)

+Notes:

-Note: Allow the installer to change your device.
+Allow the installer to change your device.

 ---